RanVaknin/OktaAuth/README.md

 * [Known Issues](#known-issues)

 # Overview
 Task is a simple SPA allowing users to record their to-do's in a public ledger.
-It was built to demonstrate the implementation of the Okta sign-in widget for authentication and authorization using OAuth 2.0 OIDC and PKCE.
+It was built to demonstrate the implementation of the Okta sign-in widget for authentication and authorization using Authorization Code Flow with PKCE.

 The app features a mock local database - ```db.json``` that will serve CRUD operations for signed in users.